-In this list, I have compiled a list of the top 3 3D Design/CAD programs that have shined in one way or another.
+In this list, I have compiled a list of the Top 6 CAD programs that have shined in one way or another.
 The list is in no particular order, as each program is a gem of its own.
 I call them “best” by comparing them to other programs at the same price point, and with the same target audience (amateurs or professionals).

 I could go on for days on end about SolidWorks.
 It is truly my favorite program and the one I started with 4 years ago.
 It is strictly sketch-based, meaning that almost every action you take in the program is defined by a sketch.
 SolidWorks has a high skill ceiling, as one can choose to work with basic features, or try to make more complex parts with Surfaces.

 SolidWorks also features a bunch of extra features in the full version, such as Rendering, Circuitworks, Flow Simulation, and many more.
 It is the perfect program for simulation research and engineering projects.

 It also comes with in-depth tutorials that guide you through the different capabilities of SolidWorks, and because the tutorials are integrated in the program, it can highlight specific buttons, should you not find them.

 The two negatives two SolidWorks are the most severe: its hefty price and the lack of compatibility.
 To explain myself, the full version of SolidWorks costs $3995, which is more than what most have available for a program.
 But, if you are a student, the school may offer you a free Student Edition of the program, which is nice.
 The other negative, the lack of compatibility, concerns primarily STL files, as SolidWorks has to create and render each surface, which takes a lot of time for most models, and brings my PC to its knees.